BasGame1/Pixelify-Next/README.md

 *Note:* Photos editor tool struck  Editing Tool will install soon
 - First Wait for sometimes and connect with WiFi
 - Reboot
-- if still not fixed (Reinstall Pixelify Next;- sometimes flags doesn't get patched due to gms performing action on database)
+- if still not fixed (Reinstall Pixelify;- sometimes flags doesn't get patched due to gms performing action on database)

 Working of Magic Editor, New Automatic Call Screening depends on Device, Kernel.